LiaScript/docs/README.md

 ```

     --{{1}}--
-The attribute `data-show` simply shows the diagram at default, instead of using
+The attribute `data-show` simply displays the diagram by default, rather than using the table as the primary representation.
-the table.

       {{1}}
 <!--